slatedocs/slate/source/includes/_users.md

 <hr>
 <br>

 > An example POST request.
-Note that username, created_at, modified_at and created_by are all handled internally by the system and need not be explicitly specified.
+Note that `username`, `created_at`, `modified_at` and `created_by` are all handled internally by the system and need not be explicitly specified.
 See Meta Data for more information.

 ```python
     url = "http://smartapi.bboxx.co.uk/v1/users"